Swansea Bay Beer & Cider Festival will showcase most exciting ales from all over UK

 “There really will be something for everyone – whatever your taste in beer or cider!”

 Ale categories on offer will include bitters, strong bitters and barley wines; golden and blond ales; pale ales; milds, porters and stouts; and speciality beers including lagers, wheat beers, fruit beers, gingers beers and sours.
+A good range of hot food will also be available in the Brangwyn Hall bar.
+See the festival beer list and tasting notes HERE

 The Swansea Bay Beer & Cider Festival will be open from 5pm-11pm on Thursday, 22 August; and from noon to 11pm on Friday, 23 August and Saturday, 24 August.
 It is being held in the Brangwyn Hall, St Helen’s Road, Swansea, SA1 4PE.